Fazila Samadova: Career

-Samadova was awarded the title of Professor of Oil and Gas Technology (1987), the title of Honored Scientist of Azerbaijan (1991) and elected a full member of the New York Academy of Sciences.
+Samadova was awarded the title of Professor of Oil and Gas Technology (1987), the title of Honored Scientist of Azerbaijan (1991), and elected a full member of the New York Academy of Sciences.
 Since 2001, she has become a corresponding member of Azerbaijan National Academy of Sciences (ANAS).

 The results of Samadova's research work are reflected in 530 scientific works, including 24 monographs, 1 publicist book, 64 author's certificates and patents.
 One of her monographs is dedicated to the memory of her brother, explorer Fuad Samedov, the discoverer of Oil Rocks.

-Samadova was repeatedly elected a member of Academic Councils and Specialized Scientific Commissions, both in Azerbaijan and outside the country.
+Samadova was repeatedly elected a member of academic councils and specialized scientific commissions, both in Azerbaijan and outside the country.
 She was a member of the editorial board of two scientific journals.
-Under her leadership, 4 doctors of sciences and 20 doctors of philosophy were trained.
+Under her leadership, 4 doctors of science and 20 doctors of philosophy were trained.

 Samadova died on 8 January 2020 in Baku at the age of 91.